Wyke’s A Level Classical Civilisation qualification provides you with a broad and rewarding study of the classical world.

 Love and Relationships

 This unit explores how Greeks and Romans thought and wrote about love, desire, marriage and sex.
-We will explore how two deeply influential philosophers, Plato and Seneca, defined and advocated different approaches to love, and consider the contrasting poetry of two writers.
+You will explore how two deeply influential philosophers, Plato and Seneca, defined and advocated different approaches to love, and consider the contrasting poetry of two writers.
 The fragmentary but powerful remains of Sappho’s poetry offer a tantalising account of desire and longing, while the third book of Ovid’s Ars Amatoria, or Art of Love, offers very frank advice to women looking to find and keep a man.

 Qualifying Expedition for the Gold Duke of Edinburgh Award “Very proud of these young people… what they’ve done these past four days is truly determined and stoical, a great achievement…